-1. Please describe the activities and events that will be completed with CalFresh Outreach funding.
+1. Please describe the activities and events that will be completed specifically with CalFresh Outreach funding.
 Include the total number of people you will serve or reach and if your program will focus on a particular group or geographic area.
-Be sure to include how you will encourage and assist applications and retention.
+Be sure to focus on how staff will assist customers in applying for benefits and in retaining the benefits they are already receiving to show how your agency will support the primary goal of the partnership.